jitsi/docker-jitsi-meet/README.md

 In order to quickly run Jitsi Meet on a machine running Docker and Docker Compose, follow these steps:

-* Clone this repository to your computer.
+* Download and extract the [latest release]
-  * `git clone https://github.com/jitsi/docker-jitsi-meet && cd docker-jitsi-meet`
+  * Alternatively, to test the latest changes clone the repository: `git clone https://github.com/jitsi/docker-jitsi-meet && cd docker-jitsi-meet`
 * Create a ``.env`` file by copying and adjusting ``env.example``
   * `cp env.example .env`
   * Set strong passwords in the security section options: `./gen-passwords.sh`